-This will then give the builder a chance to assess and rectify the problem.
+This will then give the builder a chance to assess and rectify any relevant issues.

 You and your builder must have the same items on the list.

-If you have sent your builder a list of defects and you then find more defects, than you must send
+If you have sent your builder a list of defects, then find more defects, you must send

 Some owners send the builder the original list with the new items added and dated accordingly.

 This keeps everything listed for your property on one list.